 kentucky bourbon vanilla bean pudding

 If you think vanilla pudding is bland and uninteresting, meet Kentucky bourbon vanilla bean pudding.
 Real specks of vanilla bean, and smoky, rich Kentucky bourbon make this pudding unforgettable.
-This one is for the big kids at the table.
+This is one of those pudding recipes the big kids at the table.

 coffee pudding